Chitresh-035/OCR-gpu-to-cpu/README.md

 2. Techniques for Optimizing OCR Models for CPU
 To enhance the performance of the OCR model on a CPU, the following techniques were implemented:

 Quantization: This technique reduces the precision of the model's weights from floating-point (32 bits) to lower-bit representations (e.g., 8 bits).
 This decreases model size and increases inference speed, albeit with a potential trade-off in accuracy.
-(We have used this)
+(We have used this).

 Batch Processing: When processing multiple images, batch processing can significantly reduce the overhead of loading the model multiple times and improve overall throughput.

 3. Strategies to Maintain Accuracy and FPS